 One more caveat, make sure you use greaseproof paper.
 I accidentally used baking paper and oh boyyy, they stuck in the most heartbreaking way.
 I was kind of eating off the paper with my teeth (not wasting that Florentine goodness, no matter what!).

 Gifts and Parties

-Because shop-bought Florentines are pretty expensive, these also make a lovely gift, tied up with some cute ribbon, and not just for Christmas.
+Because shop-bought Florentines are pretty expensive, these dainty disks make a lovely gift, tied up with some cute ribbon, and not just for Christmas.
 I think they make a lovely dinner party after-coffee biscuit (when we can finally have dinner parties again!), slicked with rich dark chocolate, and studded with pistachios and dried figs, but are just as fun for a kids party, dipped messily in white or milk chocolate and stuffed full of bits of marshmallows or raisin and peanuts.

 What Are Florentines?

 Emiko writes about the history of the Florentine so eloquently here, but the history is a little bit hazy.
 It is generally agreed that they do not originate from Florence at all, or even Italy, but perhaps from France, where such lacy delicacies pleased the royal palace hundreds of years ago.
 I am always a little obsessed with the idea that delicious food is discovered accidentally, and I wonder if Florentines were created in the same way: intending to produce a delightful little bon bon, but upon baking found instead a flat, lace-like cookie that was more ethereal than the chef could have ever anticipated.